-If you feel comfortable try talking to the person first to see if you can resolve the situation.
+If you feel comfortable, try talking to the person first to see if you can resolve the situation.
 They may not even be aware that they are causing a problem.
+Or try using a 'dear neighbour card'.

 If you want to report ASB or need confidential advice, please contact your Neighbourhood Officer on 01884 255255.
 We will always deal with your situation sensitively and explain what action can or cannot be taken.